 A reluctant hero is someone who doesn’t want to be the hero of the story.
 They don’t want to save the world, they just want to be happy.
 Despite this, fate is cruel and decides that they must be the hero; they have to save the day.

 The reluctant hero will then try as hard as they possibly can to avoid their fate.
-They will either run away from their responsibilities, or simply ignore them.
+They will either run away from their responsibilities or simply ignore them.

-However, eventually something or someone they care about is affected by whatever evil or responsibility they had tried to avoid.
+However, eventually, something or someone they care about is affected by whatever evil or responsibility they had tried to avoid.
 This is where many reluctant heroes get a redemption arc and finally accept their fate and save the day.

 Before You Play: Read the Audience

-As with any difficult trope it’s important that you know the group you’ll be playing it with.
-Tropes can be very hit or miss, and with a reluctant hero you want a group that can play into your character’s hesitations.
+As with any difficult trope, it’s important that you know the group you’ll be playing it with.
+Tropes can be very hit or miss, and with a reluctant hero, you want a group that can play into your character’s hesitations.
 The group has to want to deal with your character as well.

 I’ve mentioned that running a session 0 is always a great idea in many of my posts.
 They are an excellent way to know what type of game you’ll be playing and the expectations of the people you’ll be playing with.
-Use this to gauge if this game would be appropriate time to play a reluctant hero before you commit to it.
+Use this to gauge if this game would be an appropriate time to play a reluctant hero before you commit to it.